gagadzha/modeling-production-capability/README.md

-# modeling-production-capability
+# Modeling production capability using Pandas and Numpy
 This exercise involves analyzing production data from various factories across multiple cities.
 The goal is to develop a model that can probabilistically predict future production amounts.
 The given data is for two factories: Brussels (BRU) and Stockholm (STO)

- # Folder structure
+ # Folder structure:

  ## data folder
-  In the daily-production folder we have two directories with JSON data from both factories which we will use as input for our analysis.
+  In the data/daily-production folder we have two directories with JSON data from both factories which we will use as input for our analysis.

  ## output
-  I created an ouput folder which writes the excel files with the various data we want to output
+  I created an data/output folder which writes the excel files with the various data we want to output

+ ## docs
+  Files with the original assignment in markdown format

+ ## trials
+  Here are some Jupyter notebooks with trials of code before 'final.ipynb' was created

+ ## Jupyter notebook
+  The 'final.ipynb' notebook has all the codes needed for this project

+ ## production.yml
+  This is the conda environment file with necessary packages to run 'final.ipynb'

 # Code structure: